parkermac/LO/obs/README.md

 ```
 #### Sources that have been processed up to these specifications

 - **orca** ORCA profiling mooring data from NANOOS.
 Six moorings around Puget Sound, processed into regular daily profiles (with gaps) by Erin Broatch.
-See Erin's report in LO_data/obs/ORCA/orca_report.pdf for the original source at NANOOS, however the link to that source is broken, and now (as of late 2023) there is a new automated server at https://data.nanoos.org/erddap/tabledap/index.html?page=1&itemsPerPage=1000.
+See Erin's report in LO_data/obs/ORCA/orca_report.pdf for the original source at NANOOS, however the link to that source is broken, but this should give the same access: https://nwem.apl.washington.edu/prod_DataReq.shtml#.
+Now (as of late 2023) there is also a new automated server at https://data.nanoos.org/erddap/tabledap/index.html?page=1&itemsPerPage=1000.
 Eventually we will want to do the processing from that data source.
  - time range 2005 to the end of 2021 (at most), daily, with many gaps
  - variables: SA, CT, DO (uM), and SIG0 are pretty robust.
 NO3 (uM), FLUOR, and PAR are carried along in the processing, but I am not sure they can be trusted, or that the even have much data.
  - There is more plotting code to help explore the data in different ways in LO/obs/orca.